apache/nuttx/configs/flipnclick-sam3x/README.txt

 ======

-  This README discusses issues unique to NuttX configurations for the Mikroe Flip&Click STM32X board.
+  This README discusses issues unique to NuttX configurations for the Mikroe Flip&Click SAM3X board.
 This board is an Arduino-Due work-alike with four Mikroe Click bus interfaces.
 Like the Arduino-Due, this board features the Atmel ATSAM3X8E MCU running at 84 MHz.

+  Thanks to John Legg for contributing the Flip&Click SAM3X board!

 Contents
 ========